 Requirements Verification Must be able to communicate with the microcontroller using UART.
-Must be able to receive data from the pulse oximeter.
+Must be able to receive data from the pulse oximeter as well as send data to the phone.
 Transfer a piece of known data from the phone to the microcontroller.
 Then, transfer it back to the phone and check to make sure that no errors have occurred.
-After testing pulse oximeter and microcontroller attempt to pass data through the bluetooth and into
+After testing pulse oximeter and microcontroller attempt to pass data through the bluetooth and into microcontroller.